I have high hopes. Lets get high.

 Aerial Training Services was the only full time professional model flight training School.
 With all training based at Draycott Aerodrome, ATS could provide everything the budding or advanced pilot could require in either discipline.

-10 years of teaching military personnel worldwide to fly radio controlled target drone aircraft, gave British Nationals Champion John Green, the idea that the same structured approach to flying training could really help those who wanted to learn to fly radio controlled aircraft as a hobby.
+John Green, British Nationals champion, has 10 years military experience teaching personnel worldwide to fly radio controlled target drone aircraft.
+This training gave John the idea that the same structured approach to flying could be useful to those wanting to learn to fly radio controlled aircraft as a hobby.
 From this idea ATS was born and the school has become internationally renowned as a centre of learning for all those with an interest or existing skill in model aviation.

 Since those early days the team of instructors and technical experts has grown to include both fixed wing and helicopter national’s champions and technical staff.